se-edu/learningresources/contents/functionalProgramming/intro.md

 ## What is Functional Programming

 Functional programming is a programming paradigm that treats computation as the evaluation of mathematical function and avoids mutating state and variables.
-Unlike imperative programming languages like C, Java and Python, functional programming languages are [declarative](https://en.wikipedia.org/wiki/Declarative_programming).
+Unlike [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) languages like C, functional programming languages are [declarative](https://en.wikipedia.org/wiki/Declarative_programming).
 Even though this demands a shift in mindset from most programmers who are used to imperative form of programming, functional programming paradigm is still [increasingly popular](https://blog.appdynamics.com/engineering/the-most-popular-programming-languages-for-2017/) due to its [advantages](#advantages-of-functional-programming).

 ## Functional Programming Languages